steppsr/TCG-Wallet-Inspector/README.md

-# TCG-Wallet-Inspector
+# TCG Wallet Inspector

+**powered with the MintGarden API**

-Scan your wallets to create a list of NFTs with their ChiaTCG attributes
+Scan your wallets to create a list of NFTs with their ChaiTCG attributes.